 Comstice Mobile Agent app utilises Cisco Finesse REST APIs.
 It communicates with Cisco Finesse through Comstice Server on your network DMZ which also acts as a Web Proxy for HTTPS and secure XMPP traffic.
 Your Finesse clients can communicate with Cisco Finesse Service without opening any Finesse ports to the public Internet.

 Built-In Phone inside the App

 Comstice Mobile Agent app also includes a WebRTC-based softphone.
 Agents can receive customer calls through this phone, eliminating any Cisco Jabber or sophistocated firewall requirements.
-WebRTC uses OPUS codec and Comstice WebRTC Gateway transcodes OPUS with G.711, G.723 or any other Cisco CUCM Codec.
+WebRTC negotiates the CODEC with Cisco CUCM and supports codecs like G.711, G.722 and others such as iLBC.

 WebRTC signaling is through HTTPS and the audio is through secure RTP.
 Using a NAT configuration on your firewall, you can allow audio communication with Cisco CUCM and Comstice WebRTC softphones.

 Comstice Mobile Agent app includes a built-in web browser.
 Any web-based CRM application can be integrated.
 It is also possible to open the calling customer's CRM page when the call arrives to Comstice Mobile Agent App.
 Comstice Mobile Agent app also supports Cisco Finesse Workflows which offer a server-side CRM integration.

 Cisco Finesse Workflow feature helps to open browser pop or make API requests when thee call is in RINGING, CONNECTEDE and ENDED state.
 This feature is configured on Cisco Finesse server and supporteed by Comstice Finesse Mobile apps.